Seeed-Studio/LED_Bar_Suli/README.md

 ***For non-Arduino Platform:***

-If you use a non-Arduino platform, what you need is xxx.h and xxx.cpp(you can change it to xxx.h), the other files like xxx_Arduino.h and examples is for Arduino, you can just delete them.
+If you use a non-Arduino platform, what you need is xxx.h and xxx.cpp(you can change it to xxx.c while your compiler can't support c++), the other files like xxx_Arduino.h and examples is for Arduino, you can just delete them.

 ----